addr2data/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

 Objectives
 ----------

-    - Become familiar with launching and accessing on-demand Instances.
+    - Become familiar with launching and connecting to on-demand Instances.
     - Test connectivity for the VPC configuration we created in ex-003.

 Expected Costs